panda-official/BlenderDataAugmentation/README.md

 There is also an option to output all values used for augmentation and generation as a single JSON file, that file can be also later loaded into the addon to repeat the augmentation process.

 ## Use
 This add-on to work requires a specific structure of the Blender file.
 A pre-made blender file can be found here: [template.blend](https://pandatechnology270-my.sharepoint.com/:u:/g/personal/maciejak_panda_technology/EToPhmK2dLZLqc9Wu0-rkBoBSFXO5TckmnyaYNtll2c12g?e=lt6kKD).
 If runned on Linux it is recomennded to lauchn the Blender from terminal window.
-Detailed tutorial how to use this add-on is being prepared.
+Detailed tutorial is aviable at: https://pandatech.atlassian.net/wiki/spaces/PDA/pages/1544781825/Data+Augmentation+Manual